UltimatePea/pi314mm-istari-vscode/IstariUsageGuide.md

 NEVER:
 - Write multiple tactics without verification (>5% chance each fails = compounding failure)
 - Assume partial definitions/tactics are valid (Istari only validates at ; or .)
-- Write entire proofs blindly (use attempt_tactic line-by-line or user will waste time debugging)
+- Write entire proofs blindly (use attempt_tactic_and_insert_if_successful line-by-line or user will waste time debugging)

 WHEN STUCK:
 - Try auto. or typecheck. first (they often work)